timholy/AssignGroups.jl/README.md

   StudentE got assigned group3, and StudentF got assigned group1.

 In other words,
-- each student got their top preference in each week
+- each student got their top preference (score of 1) in each week
 - there were no cases where two students were assigned to the same group in both weeks
 - there were no cases where two students from the same program got assigned to the same group
+- group sizes were balanced (2 groups of 3 in week 1, 3 groups of 2 in week 2)

 This is the "perfect case," but you cannot count on that always being achievable.